 - interference with your body’s absorption of healthy nutrients.

-Alright so you’ve got the scope of what foods to avoid while adhering to paleo diet guidelines.
+Alright so you’ve got the scope of what foods to avoid while adhering to these guidelines.

 Here are the Foods You Can Eat While Adhering to Paleo Diet Guidelines

 Alright enough with what you can’t.
 Let’s talk about what you can.
-The paleo diet focuses in on those foods a hunter-gatherer would get his hands on.
+This diet focuses in on those foods a hunter-gatherer would get his hands on.
 Here is a rundown of the food categories that you’ll be sinking your teeth into once you get started.